This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Step 4: Other Things to Keep in Mind

-Before you start cutting holes in your house, it’s probably a good idea to check your measurements by mocking up a test version out of cardboard and tape.
+Before you start cutting holes in your house, it’s probably a good idea to check your measurements by mocking up a test version from cardboard and tape.
 Your pet must be able to get in and out easily, without a whole lot of extra space.

-Remember, you can put the door in a wall instead of the door, but you’ll need some sort of barrier to seal up the space between each side of the wall.
-There’s also the option of putting the door in a glass door – although you may need professional help for this.
+Remember, you can put the door in a wall instead of the door, but you’ll need a barrier to seal up the space between each side of the wall.
+There’s also the option of putting the door in a glass door – although you may need professional help.

 Finally, don’t overlook modern locking mechanisms, particularly RFID ones that respond to your pet’s collar.
-The last thing you want is a human intruder, neighbor’s pet or even a wild animal coming through the door that’s supposed to be just for your dog.
+The last thing you want is a human intruder, a neighbor’s pet, or even a wild animal coming through the door that’s supposed to be just for your dog.

 Blue paw